SebTota/Podcast-Crowd/README.md

 Podcast Crowd is a community driven iOS application that automatically skips advertisements within podcast episodes.

-## How does it work?
-Admin users mark the time stamps within a podcast during which an ad occurs.
-After an episode has been

 ## Features
 * Ad-free podcast listening
 * Capability to download podcast episodes for offline listening